kubeshark/scripts/dfir/README.md

 Welcome to the DFIR (Digital Forensics and Incident Response) scripts folder!
 This collection of scripts is designed to assist DFIR professionals, including DevOps, platform engineers, and developers, and of course incident responders in their investigations.

-# Traffic Recording and Long Retention Periods
+# Traffic Recording and Offline Investigation
 ## Purpose
 This script is useful when dealing with suspicious and random network behavior that cannot be predicted in advance.
 In such cases, it is recommended to record traffic for a longer period of time and analyze the recorded data offline.